Compact Model Coalition

-The Compact Model Coalition (formerly the Compact Model Council) is a working group in the Electronic Design Automation industry formed to choose, maintain and promote the use of standard semiconductor device models.
+The Compact Model Coalition (formerly the Compact Model Council) is a working group in the electronic design automation (EDA) industry formed to choose, maintain and promote the use of standard semiconductor device models.
 Commercial and industrial analog simulators (such as SPICE) need to add device models as technology advances (see Moore's law) and earlier models become inaccurate.
 Before this group was formed, new transistor models were largely proprietary, which severely limited the choice of simulators that could be used.

 It was formed in August, 1996, for the purpose developing and standardizing the use and implementation of SPICE models and the model interfaces.
 In May 2013, the Silicon Integration Initiative (Si2) and TechAmerica announced the transfer of the Compact Model Council to Si2 and a renaming to Compact Model Coalition.

-New models are submitted to the Coalition, where their technical merits are discussed, and then potential standard models are voted on.

-Some of the models supported by the Compact Modeling Coalition include:

-BSIM3, a MOSFET model from UC Berkeley (see BSIM).

-BSIM4, a more modern MOSFET model, also from UC Berkeley.

-PSP, another MOSFET model.
-PSP originally stood for Penn State-Philips, but one author moved to ASU, and Philips spun off their semiconductor group as NXP Semiconductors.

-BSIMSOI, a model for silicon on insulator MOSFETs.

-HICUM or HIgh CUrrent Model for bipolar transistors, from CEDIC, Dresden University of Technology, Germany, and UC San Diego, USA.

-MEXTRAM, a compact model for bipolar transistors that aims to support the design of bipolar transistor circuits at high frequencies in Si and SiGe based process technologies.
-MEXTRAM was originally developed at NXP Semiconductors and is now developed and supported at Auburn University.

-ASM-HEMT, and MVSG, the newest standard models for Gallium Nitride (GaN) transistors.
+To develop and maintain the models, the CMC works with device modeling and simulation experts belonging to an international collection of universities and research institutions.
+In alphabetical order, the present development organizations are Auburn University (SiGe group), CEA-LETI, Hiroshima University (HiSIM Research Center), Macquarie University, TU Dresden (HiCUM development), UC Berkeley (BSIM Group), and University of Waterloo (WEIS Group).
+Though the development is done at these different institutions, all of them follow the same Verilog-A coding standards and QA standards, and they all go through a common beta testing and release process.
+CMC maintains a workgroup for each standardized model, composed of interested industry members and the model developers.

+Most of the CMC development is industry-funded, supported by dues from CMC member companies.
+The member companies primarily are silicon design companies, silicon foundry companies, Integrated Device Manufacturers (IDM), and silicon design EDA companies.

+Production releases of industry-funded CMC models are available to the public free of charge.
+The CMC member companies have access to earlier pre-production versions of those models, and they have the opportunity to help direct the evolution of those models.